Cat litter has an amazing ability to find its way from one end of the house to the other and can be a constant source of

 The finer granules of clay litter tend to easily flick from a cat’s paws as they leave the litter tray and can also stick to the bottom of the cat’s feet, which is then walked through the house.
 The round shape of silicone litter can also mean it spreads further than other types.

 Litters that are larger in size and heavier tend to track less.
-These include litters made from recycled paper and food by-products.
+These include litter made from recycled paper and food by-products.
 In addition to their reduced tendency to track, recycled and food-by-product litters are also kinder to the environment and can be disposed of on garden beds, therefore reducing landfill.

 2. High-sided litter trays

 Trays with high sides can reduce the amount of litter that is flicked out of the tray.
 The cheapest and most effective way to do this is to buy large plastic storage containers.
 Unfortunately, these trays are not easy for young kittens or senior cats who may have trouble climbing into and out of them.

 3. Place the tray in a larger box

 If space permits, enclosing the tray within a larger box can help to prevent litter from being flicked out of the tray when the cat digs and reduce the amount of litter that is tracked through the house.